erikberglund/macOSSwift/macOSSwift_OperatingSystemVersion.md

 ## Equatable

-Conform OperatingSystemVersion to the Equatable protocol
+Conform to the Equatable protocol.

 ```swift
 extension OperatingSystemVersion: Equatable {